romu70/self-hosting-containers/README.md

 # self-hosting-containers
-Docker containers for self hostin
+Set of Dockerfile for self hosting